callumrollo/callumrollo.github.io/content/pages/about.md

 ### PhD

-During 2017-2021 I completed a PhD at the University of East Anglia (UEA) in Norwich, UK.
+I completed a PhD at the University of East Anglia (UEA) in Norwich, UK during 2017-2021.
 I work with marine gliders, specifically the integration on Acoustic Doppler Current Profilers (ADCPs) onto gliders to directly measure currents in the ocean.
+During my time at UEA I took part in several field campaigns in the North Sea, tropical North Atlantic and Amundsen Sea.

-Data and live location information from this glider, and others in the fleet, is available on the [UEA glider website](https://ueaglider.uea.ac.uk).
+Data and live location information from the glider I worked with (SG637), and others in the fleet, is available on the [UEA glider website](https://ueaglider.uea.ac.uk).
 I rebuilt the website in 2021, based on the original by [Bastien Queste](https://www.flow-lab.org/).

 ##### PhD Supervisory Team